Editor’s Note: This post has been updated with new links and fresh content.

 8) Put a Face On It

-In a classic example of a heatmap study, a baby was used to see what effect it would have on a visitor’s attention.
+In a classic heatmap study example, a picture of a baby was included on a landing page to see what effect it would have on a visitor’s attention.

 As illustrated, putting a face on a page creates a strong connection between the viewer and the subject matter, thus drawing more focus on the landing page.

-When it comes to the types of effective human images to use, babies and attractive people are well known to have an impact.
+When it comes to the types of human images to use, babies and attractive people tend to have a noticeable impact.

 Note that the same idea can also be applied to testimonials to increase trust and relatability.